 - What capabilities do we need for future missions?

-- How sensitive are capability needs to choice of roadmap, mission architecture, etc.?
+- How sensitive are capability needs to the choice of a roadmap, mission architecture, etc.?

 - How does projected capacity match projected demand?